r3drighthand/challenges/algorithms-linear-search/README.md

 ## Summary

 This is a super basic linear search.
+This represents old work.